zhenging/pols202/notes/06/04_civil_liberties.md

 #### Political Speech
 + [_Schencks v.
 United State, 1919_](https://www.oyez.org/cases/1900-1940/249us47).
   * Speech is not protected if it poses a "*clear and present danger*" that it will lead to substantive evil.
-  * The Court held that the Espionage Act did not violate the First Amendment and was an appropriate exercise of Congress’ wartime authority.
+  * The Court held that the Espionage Act did not violate the First Amendment and was an appropriate exercise of Congress' wartime authority.
   * **Clear and present danger**.
 Court doctrine that permits restrictions of free speech if officials believe that the speech will lead to prohibited action such as violence or terrorism.

 + [_Branndenburg v.
 Ohio (1969)_](https://www.oyez.org/cases/1968/492).